How to Find a Gay Therapist: 6 Things to Look For

 3. Interview your therapist

 Once you’ve found a therapist or two you think you might be a good fit, it’s time to interview them.
-You can either arrange a consultation with them or set up a phone call to ask them questions and get a feel for their attitude and approach.
+You can either arrange a consultation with them or set up a phone call to ask them questions.
+In this way, you can get a feel for their attitude and approach.

 Prepare a list of questions to ask during the interview to help you get a sense of their views on and experience with LGBTQI+ people and issues.
 Here are some questions to consider: